Driver in LA crash that killed 5 charged with murder | Law-Order

 She could face 90 years to life in prison if convicted of all charges.

-Linton, a 37-year-old travelling nurse from Houston, Texas, was jailed on $9 million bail Monday after being released from a hospital over the weekend.
-It wasn't immediately clear whether she had an attorney who could speak on her behalf.
+Linton, a 37-year-old travelling nurse from Houston in Texas made her first court appearance on Monday after being released from a hospital over the weekend.

+Linton, who appeared in a wheelchair, didn't enter a plea and her arraignment was continued to October.
+She was ordered held without bail pending a bail hearing next week.

 The crash killed 23-year-old Asherey Ryan, her 11-month-old son Alonzo Quintero and her boyfriend, Reynold Lester, Sha'seana Kerr said in a GoFundMe posting.